DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 1. Importing database

-Next you will implement a page within our application.
+Next you add the required controls to the first step of the wizard and wire it with the rest of the application.

-# 2. Completing the wizard
+# 2. Implementation Task

 ## Introduction